top of page

 The humble round gown.

-Round gowns were even worn as the occasional day dress during the Regency period (because you wore your older gowns as day gowns).
+However, round gowns were even worn as the occasional day dress during the Regency period (because you wore your older gowns as day gowns).
 Although the Regency frock quickly outstripped it and the humble round gown was wiped out from fashion by the end of the Regency period.

-But what is a round gown?
+But what is a round gown, and how does it differ from a frock?

 Round gowns had been around before the 1790s, but the poorer classes typically wore them.
 By 1792, a reporter said all the ladies at the Princess's party wore white round gowns with blue trimming.